 Discrimination by association: opening Pandora’s Box?

-However, the European Court of Justice has now given a decision which suggests that discrimination by association should also apply in the case of indirect discrimination; a decision which could have far reaching ramifications for employers.
+However, the European Court of Justice has now given a decision that suggests that discrimination by association should also apply in the case of indirect discrimination; a decision which could have far-reaching ramifications for employers.

 Discrimination and the Equality Act

 The Equality Act establishes nine protected characteristics in respect of which it is unlawful to discriminate (such as sex, race, disability, religion and age), and then sets out the various forms of outlawed discrimination — some of which apply to all the protected characteristics (direct discrimination, indirect discrimination, harassment and victimisation) whilst some only apply to certain protected characteristics (such as the disability-related forms of discrimination such as the duty to make reasonable adjustments).

 Prior to the Equality Act, an individual was not generally protected against discrimination unless he or she personally had the protected characteristic in question.

 The only two exceptions to this were the protection against victimisation (in which someone without the relevant protected characteristic was protected against victimisation for supporting someone with it) and disability, whereby case law had established protection against the direct discrimination or harassment of a non-disabled person by reason of their association with someone who was disabled (e.g. teasing a parent about his/her disabled child).

 When the Equality Act came into force in October 2010, Parliament implemented protection against direct discrimination and harassment by association across all the protected characteristics (with the exception of marriage and civil partnership, and pregnancy and maternity).

 Given the nature of direct discrimination and harassment, it’s understandable that protection should be extended to cover associative discrimination.